 Hands and feet:

 I keep Dr. Shannon's Organic Skin Balm close at all times.
 I place a small amount on the back of one of my hands and then rub the backs of my hands together.
-At night, I slather it on my feet before bed.
-I also apply this to my lips and love the staying power.
+My nightly routine includes dabbing a layer of Skin Balm on my lips and slathering it on my feet, topped with cozy socks.
+It does it's magic while I sleep.

-You may be curious what the difference is between a product like our waterless Cream or Dr. Shannon's Skin Balm and a conventional lotion like Aveno or Cetaphil, or a barrier balm like Vaseline.
-The simple answer is that the ingredients in our products are free of pesticides, synthetic or artificial materials.
-We are firm believers in the power of plants to restore and heal our bodies.
+You may wonder what the difference is between our products and conventional lotions or vaseline.
+The short answer is, we are firm believers in the power of plants to restore and heal our bodies.
 Our bottles and jars are filled to the brim with concentrated, nutritious organic plant materials that have not been diluted or adulterated - in other words, they aren't junk food, but health food, for your skin.

 I've shared my topical skin care tips, but no amount of butter or balm will remedy skin that isn't being hydrated from the inside!
 If you have trouble drinking enough water like I do, consider finding a water vessel that will be most functional for your lifestyle.
 I've found that it makes a difference for me, so I stick with the bottles I drink the most from.
 I also add fresh lemon, make herbal sun tea, or add fresh mint or fruit to make drinking my water more tasty.
 As a general rule, drink half your weight in ounces of water per day.